 - In Iron Man, Tony Stark raises his arms as if signaling the crescendo of a musical piece as he presents new armaments to the US military delegation.
 Specifically, he spreads out his arms to signal the activation of the artillery while huge explosions go off in the distance behind him.

 - In Virtuosity, SID 6.7 takes an entire nightclub hostage and directs the hostages to scream in unison louder and louder at gunpoint as his symphony to amuse himself before being attacked by Parker.

 - In The Amazing Spider-Man, Stan Lee in his Cameo conducts the music he is listening to on noise-canceling headphones while Spider Man and the Lizard duke it out all around him in Spider Man's school library.
 He is oblivious to the fight and walks out cheerfully unscathed.

-- Happens twice during the Tenth Doctor's run of Doctor Who:
+- Doctor Who: Happens twice during the Tenth Doctor's run: